 In that sense, it's a good thing there are minuscule producers such as Sabelli-Frish who can appreciate these grapes which have fallen out of the mainstream of commercial expectations — if they were ever there at all — and thus, keeping them from dying out completely.
 No matter how unwanted or disrespected, it's sad to see a grape disappear.

 The latest bottlings among Sabelli-Frisch's current menagerie of misfit varietal wines:

 2020 Sabelli-Frisch, Shergill Vineyard Mokelumne River (Lodi) Picpoul ($35)

 Having trumpeted Sabelli-Frisch's predilection for older, forgotten grapes, this white wine does not quite fit that description: It is a very recent planting, grafted from Primitivo (a clonal variant of Zinfandel) plants just in 2019 by Mike Agnagnos, an independent farming company owner whose winegrowing lineage intertwines with that of the Mettler family.
 The site is a patch of ultra-fine sand on Scottsdale Rd. south of the City of Lodi.

 Picpoul, a.k.a.
 Piqupoul, at least qualifies as an "under-appreciated" grape, producing typically light dry whites with an acidity capable of physically curling the tongue (the name of the grape is derived from the French word for "sting").
 Like a crossing of grape and lemon.
 Ten years ago, no American grape grower could cultivate this variety because wineries — conscious of bottling products suitable to consumer tastes for soft, flabby wines — would never buy it.
 Consumer tastes, however, are never static, and there is now a modest, steadily expanding market for puckery, even stingingly tart, dry white wines.

-Indicative of Sabelli-Frisch's unconventional outlook on fining or filtering for commercially acceptable clarity, the Shergill Picpoul is slightly cloudy with an almost pink grapefruit-like color, yet the wine was pressed from its skins and fermented in conventional fashion.
+Indicative of Sabelli-Frisch's unconventional outlook on fining or filtering for commercially acceptable clarity, the Shergill Picpoul is slightly cloudy with an almost pink grapefruit-like color, yet the wine was pressed from its skins and fermented in a conventional fashion.
 Except for the fact, as Sabelli-Frisch confesses, that the clay amphora which contained the wine cracked halfway through the pressing process, spilling out half the juice (leaving him with just 1 barrel, or 25 cases worth of, wine to sell).

 2019 Sabelli-Frisch, "La Malinche" Somers Vineyard Mokelumne River (Lodi) Mission ($29)